Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Abstract

 \section{Abstract}

-{The spin-down limit of the continuous gravitational wave strain (assuming pulsars as triaxial rotators) depends upon the value of the intrinsic spin frequency derivative of the pulsar, among other parameters.
+{The spin-down limit of the continuous gravitational wave strain from pulsars assumed to be triaxial stars rotating about a principal moment of inertia axis depends upon the value of the intrinsic spin frequency derivative of the pulsar, among other parameters.
 In order to get more accurate intrinsic spin frequency derivative values, dynamical effects contributing to the measured spin frequency derivative values must be estimated via more realistic approaches.
-In this work, we calculate improved values of the spin-down limit of the gravitational wave strain (assuming pulsars as triaxial rotators) for a set of 237 pulsars for which a targeted search for continuous gravitational waves was carried out by the LVK Collaboration, recently.
-We use `GalDynPsr', a python-based public package, to calculate more realistic values of intrinsic spin frequency derivatives, and consequently, we get, more realistic values of the spin-down limit.
-For 136 pulsars, we obtain a higher value of the spin-down limit as compared to recently estimated values by the LVK Collaboration.}
+In this work, we calculated improved values for the spin-down limit of the continuous gravitational wave strain (assuming that pulsars are triaxial stars rotating about a principal moment of inertia axis) for a set of 237 pulsars for which a targeted search for continuous gravitational waves was recently carried out by the LIGO-Virgo-KAGRA (LVK) Collaboration.
+We used `GalDynPsr', a Python-based public package, to calculate more realistic values for the intrinsic spin frequency derivatives and, consequently, we get more realistic values of the spin-down limit.
+The realistic values that we obtain for the intrinsic spin frequency derivatives can also provide a valuable contribution to improving the sensitivity of searches for continuous gravitational waves from known pulsars.}

 \keywords{continuous gravitational waves -- pulsars -- spin frequency derivative}